Añasco, Puerto Rico: Economy

 In 2016 the municipal government reported a budget surplus of $1.3 million nonetheless the government also indicated that the municipal debt was $13 million.

 Agriculture

 Sugar cane had been cultivated in Añasco as early as the 16th century.
 The earliest known sugar mill ("ingenios") operator around the Añasco area was Tomás de Castellón in 1523.
 Añasco has also been a place for fruits and coffee cultivation.

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
 The current mayor of Añasco is Kabir Solares García, of the New Progressive Party (PNP).
 He was first elected at the 2020 general elections.

 The city belongs to the Puerto Rico Senatorial district IV, which is represented by two Senators.
 In 2024, Jeison Rosa and Karen Michelle Román Rodríguez, both from the New Progressive Party (PNP), were elected as District Senators.

 Transportation

-There are 22 bridges in Añasco, and many sustained damages on September 20, 2017, when Hurricane María hit Puerto Rico.
+There are 22 bridges in Añasco, and many sustained damages on September 20, 2017, when Hurricane Maria hit Puerto Rico.